thunlp/OpenKE/README.md

 Fast-TransX (C++):

-*  TransH, TransR, TransD, TranSparse, PTransE
+*  TransE, TransH, TransR, TransD, TranSparse, PTransE

 We welcome any issues and requests for model implementation and bug fix.